zhezhaoa/ngram2vec/README.md

 ## Acknowledgments

-This toolkit are built upon Omer Levy's work http://bitbucket.org/omerlevy/hyperwords
+This toolkit is inspired by Omer Levy's work http://bitbucket.org/omerlevy/hyperwords<br>
+We reuse part of his code in this toolkit.